Ebrahim Raisi: What to expect from Iran's new president | DW | 04.08.2021

 Since the deal, Jalili has harshly criticized Rouhani's government for making too many concessions and achieving too little.

-Even Bagheri Kani has been a harsh critic of the nuclear agreement.
+Bagheri Kani has been a harsh critic of the nuclear agreement as well.
 So, one cannot expect much diplomatic tact from him, say experts.

 Bagheri Kani had studied economics at Tehran's Imam Sadgh University, a private Islamic college where students are selected strictly according to religious criteria.